alingse-forks/microwhoisd/README.md

   - file2
 ```

-Usage example, assuming one of the files is a DNS zone file:
+For example, assuming one of the files is a DNS zone file, you would get:

 ```sh
 $ whois machine2
 machine2		IN		A	192.168.1.2			; Machine2
 ```

-## Server launch
+## Launching the server

 ```
 ./microwhoisd --help